oraichain/myduckserver/README.md

 ## 💡 Contributing

-Let’s make (MySQL|Postgres) analytics fast and powerful — together!
+Let’s make MySQL & Postgres analytics fast and powerful — together!

 MyDuck Server is open-source, and we’d love your help to keep it growing!
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for ways to get involved.
 From bug reports to feature requests, all contributions are welcome!